bettjesse/Sales-dashboard/README.md

   - React: Built with React for a dynamic and interactive user interface.
   - Tailwind CSS: Utilized for responsive and modern styling, ensuring a sleek and intuitive design.
   - Chart.js: Integrated to visualize sales data with interactive charts and graphs.
+  - Redux : Employed Redux for state management , facilitating the handling of sales data, invoices, and school details.

 - **Backend**:
   - Node.js: Powered by Node.js for server-side logic and API development.